Azure/terraform-azurerm-avm-ptn-aiml-ai-foundry/README.md

 ### <a name="input_existing_subnet_id"></a> [existing\_subnet\_id](#input\_existing\_subnet\_id)

-Description: The resource ID of an existing subnet to use for private endpoints.
-If not provided, private endpoints will be disabled or a new subnet will be created if needed.
+Description: (Deprecated) Use subnet\_resource\_id instead.
+The resource ID of an existing subnet to use for private endpoints.

 Type: `string`